 Basic patient information is shown but can not be edited here.
 See Edit Patient Information.

-The Communications Log is a log of all scheduling related communications that have been logged (calls and texts) so you can easily see appointments that were rescheduled, cancelled, etc. The same list can be seen from any appointment for the patient, including the Planned appointment, and the Recall List.
+The Communications Log is a log of all scheduling related communications that have been logged (calls, texts, sent eReminder and eConfirmation emails) so you can easily see appointments that were rescheduled, cancelled, etc. The same list can be seen from any appointment for the patient, including the Planned appointment, and the Recall List.
 This helps you avoid calling a patient too often when they have indicated a wish to wait.
 Similarly, if a patient says that nobody called for their recall, you can immediately confirm by reviewing the history.
 Typically you will not make an entry for appointment confirmations.
 To edit or view an entry, double click on it.
 Set the default commlog type in Definitions, Commlog Types.

 - Comm: Make a Comm Log entry.